 - Last but not least, value for money.
 Their quality is excellent at relatively affordable prices, based on fair trade values.
 The materials used are exceptional and the craftwork nothing less than impressive.

 Which designer to go for?
 There are many rug designers.
 So I asked a rug consultant, Georgia Charntelina Argyriou from Xali Glyfada, who has a deep knowledge about the making of rugs and abundant experience tells me: “Allow me to name the first four that come straight to my head: Odegard, Jan Kath, Tufenkian and Hossein Rezvani.”
 She continues on, “Of course there are few more.
 But the important thing to keep in mind about all these designers is the underlying concept of a desire to honor this ancient tradition.
-Their designs can compliment any room, as long as we allow our imagination to get carried away.”
+Their modern designs can compliment any room, as long as we allow our imagination to get carried away.”